← Back to Topics

 Mistake 20: Not Coordinating Multiple QSBS Holdings

-• Understand that limits apply per issuer
+• Understand that the per-issuer limits apply individually to each issuer.

 Audit Risks